Fauci says new Covid-19 cases are at a disturbing level as the US is primed for a surge - KVIA

 As the cases trend toward younger Americans, many schools are expanding access to full in-person learning.
 About three-quarters of US public schools are open for full time in-person or hybrid learning.

-Of the 4th graders in the nation, 39% are attending full-time in-person school and 29% of 8th graders, according to data released on Wednesday from the Department of Education’s National Assessment of Educational Progress (NAEP).
+Still, many remain in remote learning.
+Just 39% of 4th graders and 29% of 8th graders, for example, were attending full time, in-person school, according to data released Wednesday by the Department of Education’s National Assessment of Educational Progress.

+The data stems from a nationwide survey of school districts looking at 4th and 8th grades, assessing the methods of instruction available along with what proportion of students are using those methods.

+Additionally, the data break down students attending in-person learning, with more than half of Black, Hispanic and Asian 4th graders learning remotely, while nearly half of White 4th graders learning in-person.

 Those students returning to school are not yet eligible for vaccines, though studies will hopefully show the effectiveness of vaccinations in children as young as six months in the coming months, Fauci said.